 Complaint Resolution: Any complaints by borrowers regarding the recovery process should be addressed promptly by the financial institution.

-If a recovery agent acts improperly or harasses a borrower Reach out to the financial institution to report the issue formally to lodge a compliant.
+If a recovery agent acts improperly or harasses a borrower, reach out to the financial institution to report the issue formally to lodge a complaint.

 For large outstanding amounts, financial institutions may turn to Debt Recovery Tribunals (DRTs).
 These tribunals streamline the recovery process, allowing institutions to reclaim loaned amounts efficiently.
-In cases where a Secured loan is classified as a non-performing asset (NPA), DRTs play a critical role in ensuring fair resolution.
-However, DRTs generally handle claims of ₹20 lakhs or more.
+In cases where a secured loan is classified as a non-performing asset (NPA), DRTs play a critical role in ensuring fair resolution.
+However, DRTs generally handle claims of ₹20 Lakh or more.

 Loan default does not usually lead to criminal charges.
 However, financial institutions may pursue civil cases to recover debts if borrowers fail to meet obligations.
 In cases where a borrower is considered a willful defaulter—meaning they have intentionally avoided repayment or misused the loan funds—more serious legal actions may be pursued.